Olympus E-620 vs Panasonic L10

 Built-in Image Stab |

 One feature that differentiates the E-620 and the L10 is in-body image stabilization (IBIS).
-The E-620 reduces the risk of handshake-induced blur with all attached lenses, while the L10 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-620 reduces the risk of handshake-induced blur with all attached lenses, while the L10 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.The E-620 writes its imaging data to Compact Flash or xD Picture cards, while the L10 uses SDHC cards.
 The E-620 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the L10 only has one slot.